TylerofArk/reading-notes/Class2.md

 ## Basic Navigation

 Basic navigation in the command prompt is done through a set of, you guessed it, commands.
 Each of these commands can be run with an option or an argument to vary the function of the command.
 These commands, options and arguments work together to tell you where you are in your computer.
 Location in the command prompt can be determined by which user, drive, director, folder and files you are in.
 Each of these also has it's own data that can be summoned through the command prompt.
 This data may be how many folders are in a directory or the names of files in a folder.
-Paths are commands that, rather than give you information about where you're at, move you from one place to another.
+Paths are commands that, rather than give you information about where you're at, navigate you to a specific file or directory.
+A relative path is file or directory location relative to where we currently are in the file system.
+An absolute path is a file or directory location in relation to the root of the file system.

 Here are a few common navigational commands: pwd - Print Working Directory - ie. Where are we currently. ls - List the contents of a directory.